aczutro/av-shortcuts/README.md

 ln -s /path/to/av-base.py av-play
 ```

-The following four flavours are currently available:
+The following five flavours are currently available:

 * `av-to-aac`: extracts AAC audio from mp4 video.
 * `av-to-mp3`: extracts audio track from video and converts it to mp3.